Using Dynamic Safety Margins as Control Barrier Functions: Introduction

-In \cite{zeng2021decay}, the authors study the relationship between the CBF-condition, input constraints, and the CBF decay rate to guarantee pointwise feasibility.
-However, their approach does not guarantee recursive feasibility.
+While the term control barrier function can be traced back to the early 2000's (see \cite{ames2019control} for a historical account), the modern definition that we consider in this work was first presented in \cite{ames2016control} under the name of zeroing CBFs.
+Since then, many works have studied different properties of CBFs and the systems they are used in: \cite{nguyen2016exponential, breeden2021high} address the relative degree of CBFs; \cite{xu2018constrained} defines control-sharing CBFs to enforce multiple constraints at once; \cite{agrawal2017discrete, zhang2022control} consider discrete-time and sampled-data systems, respectively; \cite{jankovic2018robust, buch2021robust} study robust CBFs.

+Most relevant to the present manuscript, we review some works that study the design of CBFs and feasibility of the CBF-based optimization program.
+In \cite{clark2024semi}, sum of squares (SOS) techniques are used to synthesize CBFs for semi-algebraic sets and polynomial systems using an alternating descent algorithm.
+In \cite{dai2023convex}, the authors use SOS techniques to synthesize polynomial control Lyapunov functions, and then present an extension to construct CBFs.
+In \cite{zeng2021decay}, the authors introduce a variable modifying the decay rate of the CBF to guarantee feasibility of the CBF-based program when the state is in the interior of the safe set even under input constraints.
+However, their approach provides no feasibility guarantee when the state is on the boundary of the safe set.
+In \cite{choi2021robust}, the authors propose robust control barrier-value functions, which unify the Hamilton--Jacobi reachability and CBF methods, leading to viability kernel-sized invariant sets and CBF-like performances.
+This method, however, suffers from the curse of dimensionality.
+In \cite{jang2024safe}, the authors use control Lyapunov functions (CLFs) to design a continuum of valid CBFs and use tools from hybrid systems theory to study the resulting safety properties.
 In \cite{cortez2022safe}, the authors design CBFs for Euler--Lagrange systems.
 While the results are promising and the class of systems is relevant, the approach is limited to box constraints.
+In \cite{saveriano2019learning}, the authors learn CBFs from human demonstrations but they provide no guarantees that the learned CBFs are valid.
+In \cite{dai2022learning}, given a valid CBF, the authors use learning to construct a CBF for a larger control invariant set using a combination of safe and unsafe trajectories of the system.
+Nonetheless, finding the initial, valid CBF remains an open question.
 In \cite{chen2021backup}, the authors use a backup control policy to enlarge a small (but easy to find) control invariant set.
-The enlarged control invariant set is then used to derive a ``backup'' CBF.
-These backup CBFs rarely have closed form, which makes them difficult to implement.
+The enlarged control invariant set is then used to derive a backup CBF.
+These backup CBFs rarely have a closed form, which makes them difficult to implement.
 In \cite{freire2023systematic}, the authors use maximal output admissible sets (MOASs) to design discrete-time CBFs for arbitrary state and input constraints.
 While the approach works well for linear systems, finding the MOAS for nonlinear systems remains an open question.